Joaquim-mph/beamer_nanolab_template/README.md

-# Beamer Theme: joaquin
+# Beamer Theme: nanolab

-A reusable Beamer theme extracted from your existing slides (auto-extracted where possible).
+A reusable Beamer theme with nanolab and fcfm logos.

 ## Files
-- `beamertheme-joaquin.sty` — the theme (colors, fonts, frametitle, footline).
 - `template_main.tex` — minimal example using the theme.

 ## Quick Start